Winds Auditions

 We encourage you to play your audition on whichever instrument you feel most comfortable with, marching or concert.
 Accompaniment should not be used.

-Percussion Auditions
+Percussion Placement

 Front Ensemble/Mallets